Skip to main content

 The body, sensing a state of chronic crisis from these external stressors, downregulates reproductive and metabolic function as a survival mechanism.
 This is the territory where lifestyle changes possess immense corrective power, as they directly address the root causes of the signaling disruption.

-Therefore, the potential for to correct clinically low testosterone levels hinges almost entirely on this diagnosis.
+Therefore, the potential for diet and exercise to correct clinically low testosterone levels hinges almost entirely on this diagnosis.
 For the man with functional secondary hypogonadism, lifestyle modifications are the primary therapeutic tool, capable of restoring the body’s natural hormonal rhythm.

 For the man with primary hypogonadism, these same lifestyle changes are a vital adjunctive therapy that will optimize the effectiveness of clinical treatments and improve overall well-being, yet they cannot single-handedly fix the core issue.
 The first step in reclaiming your vitality is identifying the true source of the disruption.